 Trout were collected by electrofishing for stomach analysis for ten 2-week periods, during the major growing season of trout, beginning with the last Saturday in April.
-3- to 4-inch trout, ten 5- to 6-inch trout, and five 7- to 8-inch trout were collected each 2-week period, for an annual sample of 100, 100, and 50 trout, respectively.
+3- to 4-inch trout, ten 5- to 6-inch trout, and five Ten 7- to 8-inch trout were collected each 2-week period, for an annual sample of 100, 100, and 50 trout, respectively.
 Stomachs were preserved in 10% formalin until hardened, then the contents were transferred to 80% alcohol for analysis.
-Both number and volume of food taxa were determined. collections also served to monitor for possible change in the length-weight relationship of trout.
-Samples of invertebrate benthos were collected monthly from April through September.
+Both number and volume of food taxa were determined.
+These collections also served to monitor for possible change in the length-weight relationship of trout.
+Samples of stream invertebrate benthos were collected monthly from April through September.
 Samples were taken using a standard Surber sampler.
 Five samples were taken each month from four stations.
 Two stations were located in the treatment section and two in the control section.
-Samples were taken spaced equal distance, across stream transects.
-Invertebrates were picked using sugar floatation (Anderson, Both number and volume of benthos per square feet of stream bottom were determined.
+Samples were taken distance, stream spaced equal across transects.
+Invertebrates were picked using sugar floatation (Anderson, 1964).
+Both number and volume of benthos per square feet of stream bottom were determined.